gemini-hlsw/checklists/app/assets/about.md

 ###### Version 0.5.1

+- Added Progress bar to each group indicating how many checks have been set
 - Added Feedback button connected to JIRA
 - FIX When simultaneous users edit engineers/technician names they overwrite each other, now they are merged